k8sops/k8sops.github.io/dtk-2.3/services-between-pods.md

 ```

 * We are exposing a ReplicaSet named ***go-demo-2*** and createing the service with name ***go-demo-2-svc*** , port to be exposed is ***28017*** since MongoDb would be listening to it.
 Type would be ***NodePort***, which means this port would be exposed on every node in the cluster and the request would be routed to one of the Pods controlled by the ReplicaSet.
+* Other types of Services:
+    * ClusterIP (default type): Exposes port only within the cluster.
+No external access.
+    When we created NodePort, ClusterIP was also created.
+    * LoadBalancer: This used with cloud providers load balancer.